 Programs of Study

-- Health Science with tracks including Pre-Physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Chiropractic, Healthcare Management, Fitness and wellness, and Generalist tracks.
+Health Science with tracks including Pre-Physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Chiropractic; Healthcare Management, Fitness and Wellness, and Generalist.

 At Stephens, our faculty members make teaching their first priority and serve as advisers and mentors.
 Professors are committed to helping students—starting their first year—discover their talents, strengthen their abilities and become the creative, confident leaders known as Stephens women.
 Our professors attend and present at national and international conferences, publish and are respected experts within their fields.

 Read a feature about Dr. Erin Sellner who combines her love of music with science.

 Proud to be the second oldest women’s college in the country, we take our emphasis on women seriously.
 That commitment extends to not only our focus on women’s unique health issues but also on providing fulfilling career and leadership opportunities to women interested in the health sciences field.
 Our advisers take the time to understand your goals and strengths and help you tailor a career path and course load that’s right for you.
 For many, a internship/capstone experience in a corporate or health setting will provide even greater insights into your career and professional opportunities.
 Small class sizes and dedicated mentors also lead to more research opportunities.
 Read about Women & STEM.

 Health-related career fields are among the nation’s fastest growing, according to the US Bureau of Labor Statistics (www.bls.gov).
 Occupations and industries related to healthcare are projected to add the most new jobs between 2012 and 2022.
 Total employment is projected to increase 10.8 percent, or 15.6 million, during the decade—making it an ideal time for graduates interested in these fields.
 Stephens is uniquely positioned to help all students find their way in an expanding field with many different paths, challenges, rewards and opportunities.